 The phrase “less is more,” can be applied to many situations, including how much detergent you use.
 Too much detergent in a front load washer can not only damage your machine but also result in clothes that don’t look or feel clean.
-To avoid these outcomes, we’ll review the effects and signs of too much detergent as well as how to remove excess amounts.
+To avoid these outcomes, we’ll review the effects and signs of too much detergent in washer cycles along with how to remove excess amounts.

 Help!
 I’ve Used Too Much Detergent in a Front Load Washer!

 Sometimes we don’t realize we’ve used too much detergent until we have a washing machine suds overflow.
 But this isn’t the only effect of using too much detergent in a front load washer.
-We’ll review other signs of this common problem and how to avoid it with wash loads that result in cleaner clothes.
+We’ll review other signs of this common problem and show how much detergent to use for the best results.

 Effects of Using Too Much Laundry Detergent